planetarium/snack.planetarium.dev/content/posts/2019/08/pycon-sprint-2019/index.eng.md

 [Pycon 2019 Sprint]: https://www.pycon.kr/program/sprint?lang=en-US

-## Contributions at Pycon 2019 Sprint
+## Contributions at PyCon 2019 Sprint

 Thanks to all our participants at the Sprint, many features were added to [Libplanet], as well as [Libplanet Explorer] and [Libplanet Explorer Frontend]!